 Where $\mu: \mathcal X \rightarrow [0,\infty)$, and $g:\mathcal X \times \mathcal X \rightarrow [0,\infty)$ \end{definition}

-The conditional intensity is composed by a part $\mu(\mathbf x_t)$ usually referred as background rate, it does not depend on the history but only on the point $\mathbf x_t$.
-The second part represents the contribution to the intensity at the point $\mathbf x_t$ of the points in the history.
-The function $g:\mathcal X \times \mathcal X \rightarrow \mathbb R^{+}$ is known as \textit{excitation} or \textit{triggering} function and measures the influence of observation $\mathbf x_{t_h}$ on the point $\mathbf x$.
-The definition implies that the whole history of the process is important to determine the current level of intensity, in this view, Hawkes process can be seen as a non-Markovian extension of inhomogeneous Poisson processes.
-Both the background rate and the triggering function depends on a set of parameters $\boldsymbol \theta \in \Theta \subset \mathbb R^m$ which determines the properties of the Hawkes process under study (e.g. number of events per time interval, probability of certain type of events, decay of the \textit{excitement} produce by each observation, type of clustering etc..).
-Our technique provides a way to have a fully-Bayesian analysis of the parameters $\boldsymbol \theta$
+The conditional intensity is composed of a part $\mu(\mathbf x)$ usually called the background rate, which does not depend on the history; and a second part representing the contribution to the intensity from the points in the history.
+The function $g:\mathcal X \times \mathcal X \rightarrow \mathbb R^{+}$ is known as \textit{excitation} or \textit{triggering} function and measures the influence of observation $\mathbf x_h$ on the point $\mathbf x$.

+Definition \ref{def:2.0.3} implies that the whole history of the process is important to determine the current level of intensity.
+In this view, Hawkes processes can be seen as a non-Markovian extension of inhomogeneous Poisson processes.
+Both the background rate and the triggering function depends on a set of parameters $\boldsymbol \theta \in \Theta \subset \mathbb R^m$ which determines the properties of the Hawkes process under study (e.g. number of events per time interval, probability of a certain type of events, average number of induced events, type of clustering).
+Our technique provides a way to have a fully-Bayesian analysis of the parameters $\boldsymbol \theta$.